flaf/miscellaneous/puppet/modules/pxeserver/README.md

 is `''` (an empty string) and no APT proxy is set in this case.

+**Remark about APT proxy:** if the preseed configuration of a PXE entry set a HTTP proxy, if you want you can edit manually the boot options and replace the file `preseed.cfg` by the file `preseed-noproxy.cfg` to have exactly the same configuration but without HTTP proxy.

 The remaining parameters concerned Puppet and, for each, the default value is `undef` and you must provide a value.
-Indeed, the PXE server provides installation where the puppet-agent package is automatically installed with a specific version.
+Indeed, the PXE server provides installations where the puppet-agent package is automatically installed with a specific version.
 All these parameters are clear.
-Just a remark concerning the parameter `puppet_apt_key`.
-This parameter must be any url where the APT key of Puppetlabs will be downloaded via wget during the PXE installation.
+Just a remark concerning the parameter `puppet_apt_key_finger`.
+This parameter must be the fingerprint of the current APT public key of Puppetlabs (this key is downloaded by the "client" PXE via the PXE server).

 # How to add a custom PXE entry